N-Angleton/Etchify/README.md

 ## Description

 Etchify is a single page website that creates etchings from user uploaded photos.
-This is achieved through line recongition and shading that matches the percieved luminosity of the original image.
+This is achieved through line recognition and shading that matches the perceived luminosity of the original image.
 Users are able to customize the produced etching through a variety of settings.
 The user experience is streamlined so that users need only make essential choices, and can explore more advanced settings if they wish.

 ## Live